elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 #=> [2,4,6]
 ```

 Not only that, any developer can **extend** the `Enum` module to work with any data type as long as the data type implements [the `Enumerable` protocol](http://elixir-lang.org/docs/stable/Enumerable.html) (protocols in Elixir are based on Clojure's protocol).
-This is extremely convenient because the developer needs to know only the `Enum` API for enumeration, instead of memorizing a specific API for enumerating sets, another for lists, another for dicts, etc.
+This is extremely convenient because the developer needs to know only the `Enum` API for enumeration, instead of memorizing specific APIs for sets, lists, dicts, etc.

 There are many other protocols exposed by the language, like [the Inspect protocol](http://elixir-lang.org/docs/stable/Inspect.html) for pretty printing data structures and [the Access protocol](http://elixir-lang.org/docs/stable/Access.html) for accessing key-value data by key.
 By being extensible, Elixir ensures developers can work **with** the language, instead of **against** the language.

 ## Summing up

 The goal of this post was to sumarize the language goals: compatibility, productivity and extensibility.
-By being compatibile with the Erlang VM, we are providing developers another approach for building concurrent application and also distributed and fault-tolerant systems.
+By being compatibile with the Erlang VM, we are providing developers a different toolset for building concurrent, distributed and fault-tolerant systems.

-We also hope to have clarified what Elixir brings to the Erlang VM, in particular, meta-programming through macros, polymorphic constructs for extensibility and a data-focused standard library with powerful and consistent APIs for different types, including strict and lazy enumeration, unicode handling, a test framework and more.
+We also hope to have clarified what Elixir brings to the Erlang VM, in particular, meta-programming through macros, polymorphic constructs for extensibility and a data-focused standard library with extensible and consistent APIs for diverse types, including strict and lazy enumeration, unicode handling, a test framework and more.

 Give Elixir a try!
 You can start with our [getting started guide](http://elixir-lang.org/getting_started/1.html), or check out our sidebar for other learning resources.